nytud/emtsv/doc/testing.md

 The first diff shows the result of POS tagging.
 <br/>
 The second diff outputs nothing = the two files are the same:
-`make test-tok-morph-tag` runs the modules separately connected to each other by unix pipes, while
+`make test-tok-morph-tag` runs the modules separately, connected to each other by unix pipes, while
 `make test-tok-morph-tag-single` runs the same modules in one step.